la-ots/pelican/docs/components/toasts.md

 - Put Toasts at the top right of the screen.
 - Toasts use the same [Status Colors](/foundation/status-colors) as Alerts.
 - Status Colors only add visual cues.
-The content of the toast must make the meaning obvious to assistive technology users.
+The content of the Toast must make the meaning obvious to assistive technology users.
 - Toasts are only triggered by user actions such as saving, editing, deleting, or creating a file.
 - Use **Info** (blue) to communicate informative or helpful information to users.
 - Use **Success** (green) to provide feedback to the user indicating an action is successful.
 - Use **Warning** (yellow) to indicate an unintended, but not dangerous, effect.
 - Use **Danger** (red) to indicate an action will cause data loss, error, or other hard-to-reverse effects.
-- Use the icons provided for each toast type.
+- Use the icons provided for each Toast type.
 - Toasts may also be used to notify the user about information related to their current action.
 - Toasts are persistent regardless of scrolling.
 - Toasts are dismissable either by clicking the X to close or they automatically close after a defined time duration (suggestion is 7 seconds).